-In this segment, Navient owns, originates, acquires and services high-quality private education loans.
+In this segment, Navient owns, originates, acquires and services high-quality refinance and in-school Private Education Loans.
 We believe our more than 45 years of experience, product design, digital marketing strategies, and origination and servicing platform provide a unique competitive advantage.
-We see meaningful growth opportunities in originating Private Education Loans to financially responsible consumers, generating attractive long-term risk adjusted returns.
+We see meaningful growth opportunities in originating Private Education Loans to financially responsible consumers, generating attractive long-term, risk-adjusted returns.
 We generate revenue primarily through net interest income on our Private Education Loan portfolio.

 Through our Earnest and NaviRefi brands, our refinancing loan products enable college graduates and professionals to refinance their student loans at lower interest rates with consumer-friendly terms.
-At December 31, 2020, Navient held \$8.2 billion of Private Education Refinance Loans, with 2020 originations of \$4.6 billion, a 7% decrease from \$4.9 billion in 2019.
-This decrease was due to a purposeful reduction in marketing efforts in the second quarter in response to the uncertain economic environment related to COVID-19.
+At December 31, 2021, Navient held \$9.8 billion of Private Education Refinance Loans, with 2021 originations of \$5.8 billion, a 28% increase from \$4.6 billion in 2020.
+Our Earnest in-school Private Education Loan product offers consumer-friendly features to college students and their cosigners who need additional funding to pursue higher education.
+We also offer a parent loan, for parents, guardians, or sponsors to help cover the cost of a child's education.

-Private Education Loan Originations
+Private Education Loan Originations (1)